pliza19/logonia/README.md

 As a *juvenile*, it continues to grow and age.
 When it reaches `30` energy points, it advances to its final stage: an *adult*.

-As an *adult*, the logônia can now reproduce, while aging.
+As an *adult*, the logônia gains the ability to reproduce.

 ### Reproduction